siriusctrl/UniPublic/CS/week4.md

   - How to transmit?

-    - Grab data chunks from the send buffer, creates TCP segments and passes the segments to the network layer.
+    - Grab data chunks from the send buffer, creates TCP segments and passes the segments to the system.

   - Socket identifier